Lindzsy/curriculum/phase1/telephone_socket_game.md

 Telephone Socket Game
 =====================

+Purpose:

+1. Have fun
-Purpose: Have fun, anthropomorphicificizieedkljsdklg sockets and servers so they're easier to keep track of.
+2. Anthropomorphicificizieedkljsdklg (sp?) sockets and servers so they're easier to keep track of
+3. Moar shell experience

 Fun #1: Write a script to find your IP address
 ----------------------------------------------